Francine St George

 In the 1980’s I was also involved in training Fitness Instructors both nationally and internationally as the overwhelming popularity of gym and fitness classes took off!
 I bring this wealth of experience to my patient assessment, diagnosis and training sessions today.
 It has also provided me with confidence to work with people no matter age, level of fitness, career or status.

 Treating a few international movies stars has been an intriguing experience as well!

 What keeps you passionate about training Physio’s, health professionals & others at PCAA?

 Having seen a diverse range of Musculoskeletal injuries and pain combined with research and postgraduate study has allowed me to identify a solution for the most complex problem, or if it cannot be solved with Physio alone, then to know who to refer to and how to work as part of a team to find a solution.

 I established Physiotherapy Coaching Academy Australia to assist Physios, particularly newer graduates, to share this skill base.
-I am still passionate about helping people and I want to be able to teach and develop further skills to assist with making their job a little easier.
+I am still passionate about helping people and I want to be able to teach and help them develop further skills, to assist with making their job a little easier.

 Tell us something that your clients may not know about you?